Altitude University Pre, During, & Post Drone Flight Checklist

 - Take-off with battery facing operator

-- Continue with flight plan
+- Continue with the flight plan

 Altitude Drone Pilot Ground Control Point Guidelines (Onsite)